 By now, you must have seen the popup that asks you to use our App cost calculator.
 Just in case you’ve not used our cost calculator to know how much does it cost to create an app, you can always invoke that by clicking on yellow button on top left of any page of our site or just click on this link here.

-I’ve sincerely tried to share as much information as I could on how to create an app topic so far, and I hope this actually helps the App entrepreneurs who are looking to build the next big app business.
+I’ve sincerely tried to share as much information as I could on How to create an app from scratch topic so far, and I hope this actually helps the App entrepreneurs who are looking to build the next big app business.

 Feel free to send your comments or suggestions on this post or write to me at email@example.com.
 More good stuff is coming soon!